Read the Latest News

 Grayslake, IL 60030

 If you enjoy gardening and like to learn and share your gardening knowledge, the Extension Master Gardener program may be for you.
 All you need is an interest in gardening, an open mind, and a willingness to share knowledge with others.

 The task of the Extension Master Gardener is to share unbiased, reliable, research-based information with home landscapers, students and gardeners.
 Another important function is to encourage young people to enjoy the pleasures and benefits of flower and vegetable growing.

 The Extension Master Gardener program is an all-volunteer organization sanctioned by the land grant institution in each state and functions as an extension of the college or university.
 In Illinois, the program is sponsored by University of Illinois Extension.

 The Extension Master Gardener program started in Lake County over 25 years ago.
-Currently, more than 120 Extension Master Gardener volunteers share their expertise throughout our county.
-To maintain the Extension Master Gardener name, volunteers must remain active in the program.
+Currently, more than 100 Extension Master Gardener volunteers share their expertise throughout our county.
+To maintain the Extension Master Gardener title, volunteers must remain active in the program.

 Attendance at all 12 Extension Master Gardener training classes is required to complete the training.
 The training series is offered on Fridays, beginning in January of even numbered years.
 Each class begins at 9 am and concludes at 4 pm.

 Extension Master Gardeners participate in more than 60 hours of training on botany, vegetables, lawn care, tree and small fruits, diseases, insects, soils, composting, pesticide safety, fertilizers, pruning, trees and flowers.
 The sessions are taught by Horticulture experts including University of Illinois specialists and Extension educators.
 The emphasis of the information is practical, yet research-based.

-In addition to the training, Extension Master Gardeners give back at least 60 hours of volunteer time to Lake County Extension programs that first year.
+In addition to the training commitment, Extension Master Gardener trainees give back at least 60 hours of volunteer time to Lake County Extension programs that first year.
 See examples of the volunteer opportunities below.

 The Extension Master Gardener program offers volunteer opportunities to educate the public in the following areas: